Mazandaran province: Pre-Islamic history

 Before the arrival of the Iranian-speakers to Iran, the native people of this area were subsistence hunters and cattle herders.
-Archaeological studies in caves belt and Hotu man in Behshahr in the Mazandaran date to ca. 9500 BCE.
+Archaeological studies in caves Belt and Hotu show evidence of man in Behshahr, Mazandaran from around 9,000 years ago.
 The Amard were a tribe living along the mountainous region bordering the Caspian Sea, including current day Amol.
 Tapuri were a tribe in the Medes south of the Caspian Sea mentioned by Ptolemy and Arrian.
 Ctesias refers to the land of Tapuri between the two lands of Cadusii and Hyrcania.